w3c/w3c-website-redesign-documentation/_posts/2021-01-15-high-level-timeline-and-approach.md

 ---
-layout: blog
+layout: post
-title: High level timeline and approach (Update)
+title: "High level timeline and approach (Update)"
+date: 2021-01-15
-categories:
+categories: ["Planning"]
-  - Planning
-  - ""
 description: Find out what has changed in the delivery timeline and approach
 author: Julia Sang
-date: 2021-01-15T14:14:14.245Z
-updated:
-thumbnail: /assets/images/img-standards.png
+thumbnail: "/assets/images/img-standards.png"
-thumbnail_alt: Sketch of an American Football Placekicker scoring a field goal.
+thumbnail_alt: "Sketch of an American Football Placekicker scoring a field goal.
 The football shows the W3C logo.
-'Standards' is written in the end zone.
+'Standards' is written in the end zone."
 ---
 The high-level timeline was last updated in [July 2020](https://w3c.studio24.net/docs/high-level-timeline/), and as the project has progressed our approach and timeline has adapted in response.
 Here are some of the driving reasons behind this: